networknt/light-doc/content/en/architecture/firewall.md

 if the user is based at Asia, then he/she cannot transfer out fund for customers based at America.

 As you can see this layer of security is business related and cannot be handled at technical level in a generic way.
-In light platform, we are providing a generic handler framework and our customers can fill in the business rules to define fine-grained authorization.
+In Light, we are providing a generic handler framework and our customers can fill in the business rules to define fine-grained authorization.

 [security handler]: /concern/security/